 A Thai massage isn’t your relaxing massage with oils.
 If you’ve never had a Thai massage, you may be in for a shock, but in a good way if you ask us.
 We love a good Thai massage!

-A Thai massage starts with putting on an odd pair of pajamas.
+A traditional Thai massage starts with putting on an odd pair of pajamas.
 There is a lot of hitting & smacking.
 The masseuse may walk on your back, and they for sure will crack it, but when it’s all over, you’ll feel ten times better.

 If a Thai Massage sounds a little too intense for you, opt for a foot massage or relaxing oil massage.
 I switch it up.
 Usually, if I am on one of the beaches, I will get a relaxing massage.